John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

-Hitler was clearly obsessed with the concept of “Lebensraum”, by which was meant “living space” for racially pure Germans.
-This concept was not new, in that it was not invented by the Nazis, but Hitler gave it the formulation of expansion eastwards into lands occupied by racially inferior people (in his eyes) such as the Slavs and the Poles.
+Hitler was clearly obsessed with the concept of “Lebensraum”, which meant “a living space” for racially pure Germans.
+This concept was not new (it was not invented by the Nazis) but Hitler gave it the formulation of expansion eastwards into lands occupied by racially inferior people (in his eyes) such as the Slavs and the Poles.

 At the “Hossbach” meeting, Hitler made clear that such moves would inevitably be opposed by France and Britain, so care would be needed to ensure that these powers would not cause trouble when the time came.
 The first move would be to absorb Austria and Czechoslovakia into the Reich.

 Count Friedrich Hossbach was a member of the Wehrmacht (i.e. the professional armed services of Nazi Germany) who was appointed in 1934 to be military adjutant to Adolf Hitler.
 It was in fulfillment of that role that he was present at the meeting that bears his name.